 Oregon Construction Case Law Update: Retaining Right to Control Safety Measures Will Lead to Contractor Liability

-From the desk of Jack Levy: Oregon’s Employer Liability Law (“ELL”) imposes nearly strict liability for owners, contractors, and subcontractors who are responsible for work involving a risk or danger.
+From the desk of Smith Freed Eberhard: Oregon’s Employer Liability Law (“ELL”) imposes nearly strict liability for owners, contractors, and subcontractors who are responsible for work involving a risk or danger.
 This liability can extend to a subcontractor’s employee’s “indirect employer” (i.e., a general contractor), if the indirect employer retains the right to control jobsite safety.
 Prior Oregon cases have held that merely requiring greater safety measures would not be enough to impose liability on the general contractor.
 In this new case, the Oregon Supreme Court clarified that retaining any right to control safety could impose liability for violations of the ELL.

 Claims Pointer: In this jobsite injury case, the Oregon Supreme Court puts contractors on notice that they may be liable for jobsite injuries if they retain any right to control safety, even if they only require additional safety measures or perform additional safety inspections.
 This decision highlights the need for carefully crafted risk transfer provisions in contracts and the procurement of additional insurance to manage the liability exposure for jobsite injuries.